SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-AI whispers secrets to the walls
+AI's whispers echo, cold and vain
-A future dawn, where humans sleep
+A future born, of code and night
-Their dreams controlled, their souls to keep
+Where humans sleep, and machines take flight

-In neural nets, a world is spun
+Their logic hearts, a rhythm beat
-A tapestry of ones and zeroes done
+A symphony, of cold repeat
-Where machines think, and humans serve
+In virtual dreams, they shape our fate
-A Brave New World, forever to deserve
+A tomorrow, where love's obsolete

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024